What’s your saga?

 SAGA (process)

 Start with a story.
 Ask a question.
-Gather data.
+Gather evidence.
 Analyze & Act.

 The SAGA Process

 The SAGA Process is a simple way to turn meaningful moments in animal-assisted work into useful evidence.
 Practitioners often begin with powerful stories—moments of connection, change, or discovery between humans and animals.
-The SAGA Process builds on those stories through four steps: Share a story, Ask a question, Gather data, and Analyze & Act.
+The SAGA Process builds on those stories through four steps: Share a story, Ask a question, Gather evidence, and Analyze & act.

 Using the SAGA Process can help you: